parakalan/job-scheduler/README.md

     class MyAwesomeJob(Job):
         def process(self, **kwargs):
-            # Implement your job logic here
+            # Implement your job logic here.
+You can break the world if you please.
             pass
     ```